automote/thingSocket/README.md

 - Critical:
   - ~~while submitting the SSID and password the URL doesnot encode spacial characters~~
   - PLUG status is not stored in case of power cut
+  - PLUG will remain off on restart

 - Non-Critical:
   - Previous SSID and password still remains in memory even after factory reset
   - ~~multicast packets are not broken into separate packets~~
   - ~~string of appl_type is not getting parsed properly~~
+  - ~~AP mode remains on in STA mode as well~~

 #### Inspiration
 - http://www.esp8266.com/viewtopic.php?f=29&t=2520